Policies & Resources

 Murals & Artwork in Residence Halls

-Artwork (paintings, drawings, or sculptures) is an integral part of student culture in many MIT living groups.
+Artwork is an integral part of student culture in many living groups.
+MIT is committed to a respectful and welcoming living, learning, and working environment for all community members.

 The formal process by which a new or returning FSILG may seek recognition by MIT.